DerManoMann/openapi-router/README.md

 ---
 Instance of a PSR-16 simple cache.

-Used for caching of parsed OpenApi annotations if the `revalidate` option is disabled.
+Used for caching of parsed OpenApi annotations if the `reload` option is disabled.

 Default: `null`